June 18, 2022 – Pine Plains, NY

-View southeast with the actual summit of Stissing Mountain in the foreground.
+View southeast with the true summit of Stissing Mountain in the foreground.

-View southwest with the actual summit of Stissing Mountain in the foreground.
+View southwest with the true summit of Stissing Mountain in the foreground.

 View west with the Catskill Mountains visible in the distance.
 Kaaterskill High Peak near center with the Devils Path Peaks to the left and the Blackhead-area summits to the right.

 Similar shot as above but zoomed in.

 Thompson Pond directly below to the east.
 The Nature Conservancy has a trail that is 2.5 miles long that encircles the pond.

 Looking northeast – Twin Island Lake (upper left), Stissing Pond (center) and part of Thompson Pond (lower right).
 The Taconic Mountains in the distance, with the states of Vermont and Massachusetts behind them.

 Little Stissing Mountain in the center, with Twin Island Lake and Stissing Pond to the right.

 After resting from your steep 1,000-foot climb and taking in the panoramic views, descend the tower and at the bottom of the steps, look straight ahead looking for blue blazes on a tree.
 Follow the blue blazes as they bear right and descend on a narrow footpath, then turn left at the next intersection and descend to a woods road.
 Turn right onto this rocky road, which descends steeply.
 After a while, the road bears right, passes rock ledges on the right, and continues to descend more gradually on a less rocky route.
 You’ll come to a number of forks and intersections; in each case, bear right and stay on the woods road, following the blazes, continuing to descend gradually.